-Considering a simple detection filter (Fig. 1a) applied to a diagonal feature (Fig. 1b), we see that no boundary rule is ever ideal: zero will create a black boundary halo (Fig. 1c), using the mean color will reduce but not remove the issue (Fig. 1d), reflect and clamp (Fig. 1e and 1f) will create different kinks in a diagonal edge where the ground-truth continuation would be straight.
+Considering a simple detection filter (Fig. 1a) applied to a diagonal feature (Fig. 1b), we see that no boundary rule is ever ideal: zero will create a black boundary halo (Fig. 1c), using the mean color will reduce but not remove the issue (Fig. 1d), reflect and clamp (Fig. 1e, f) will create different kinks in a diagonal edge where the groundtruth continuation would be straight.
 In Fig. 1 we visualize this as the error between the ideal response and the response we would observe at a location if a feature was present.
-In practical feature channels, these will manifest as false positive and negative images.
-These deteriorate overall feature quality, not only on the boundary but also inside.
-Another, equally unsatisfying, solution is to execute the CNN only on a "valid" interior part of the input image (crop), or to execute it multiple times and merge the outcome slide.
-Working in lower or multiple resolutions, the problem is even stronger, as low-resolution images have a higher percentage of boundary pixels.
-In a typical modern encoder-decoder [II], all will eventually become boundary pixels at some step.
+In practical feature channels, these will manifest as false pos-